 The most common insurance concern is whether personal assistants must be members of USA Swimming.
 According to John Peterson, President of Risk Management Services, Inc. (the General Manager of United States Sports Insurance Company, a subsidiary of USA Swimming), general liability insurance coverage for USA Swimming members is not affected by the USA Swimming membership status of personal assistants.
 Meet referees should approve the presence of personal assistants on the deck at competitions and USA Swimming member coaches should approve at swimming practices.
 Personal assistants are not required to be members of USA Swimming.
 The rationale for this decision is that requiring membership could be construed as a form of discrimination against swimmers with disabilities who would, essentially, have higher membership costs if both they and their assistants were required to become members.
-Personal assistants who are not USA Swimming members do not have the benefit of USA Swimming general liability or excess accident insurance.
+Personal assistants who are not USA Swimming members are protected by USA Swimming general liability insurance, but do not have the benefit of USA Swimming excess accident insurance.
 (Please refer to the appropriate insurance policies for specific coverages, conditions, and exclusions.)